 This section provides a summary of some of the significant risks that could affect (and, in some cases, are affecting) our business, reputation, financial condition or results of operations.
-As a large financial services organization operating in a complex industry, the Company encounters a variety of risks.
+As a large financial services organization operating in a complex industry, the Company encounters a variety of risks and uncertainties.
+We face risks in formulating our business strategy and business objectives, in carrying on our business activities in the pursuit of our strategy and objectives, and from external factors such as changes in the economic, political, competitive and regulatory environments.
 We are subject to financial and insurance risks that are connected to our liabilities and also in connection with the management and performance of our assets, including how we match returns from assets with the payment of liabilities to our Clients.
-We also face risks in formulating our business strategy and business objectives, in carrying on our business activities in the pursuit of our strategy and objectives, and from external factors such as changes in the economic, political, competitive and regulatory environments.
+Each of these risks are also considered from the perspective of different types of uncertainties under which either the outcomes and/or their probabilities of occurrence are unknown.
+Uncertainty can exist around expected financial results and from volatility, trend and extreme events.
+In addition, risk correlation, interconnected risks, terms of exposure and the risk horizon are important elements to consider while identifying risks.

 These risk factors have been grouped as outlined in our Risk Management Framework into six major categories: market, insurance, credit, business and strategic, operational and liquidity risks.
 Other risks, not specified below, may exist but are not considered to be material at the present time may also impact our business in the future.
-This information should be considered carefully together with other information in this AIF and in the 2019 MD&A, the 2019 Consolidated Financial Statements and other reports and materials that we file with securities regulators.
+This information should be considered carefully together with other information in this AIF and in the 2020 MD&A, the 2020 Consolidated Financial Statements and other reports and materials that we file with securities regulators.

 These risks may occur independently or in combinations, and may occur simultaneously or in an environment where one or more risks evolve rapidly.
-For example, a major global pandemic could have a material adverse impact on mortality and claims experience.
-Such an event may also trigger adverse global capital markets developments, including a downturn in equity market levels and interest rates, increased market volatility and credit deterioration, and could also lead to operational risks such as disruptions in third party service arrangements.
+For example, a major pandemic could have a material adverse impact on mortality and morbidity claims experience.
+Such an event may also trigger adverse global capital markets developments, including a downturn in equity market levels and interest rates, increased market volatility and credit deterioration, and could also lead to operational risks such as disruptions within the organization and in third party service arrangements.